 Before travel, the adoption journey is full of exciting milestones with support, whether financially or through prayer, coming from everywhere.
 The airport party ends while the true grit and redemption of adoption begins in your home.
 It leaves you feeling lonely with your emotions in a fragile state, and it’s OK.
 Redeeming a life has never come without a cost.

 It’s easy to think that Brielle is blessed to be in our family, but the reality is that the blessing is all ours.
 Brielle didn’t deserve to be orphaned, and she also didn’t need me to “save” her.
 She already has a Savior who loves her more than I ever could.

 Witnessing God’s redeeming love for Brielle allowed me to experience on a deeper level just how much He loves me too.
 God redeems and restores, and He desires to save every single one of us if we simply allow Him.

 This is the greatest thing that adoption taught me.

 P.S.
 Bonus tip!
 Baby carriers are a bonding must-have if you're adopting a baby or toddler.

 We were gifted a Tula carrier to take with us to China.
 It was a life-saver.
 It was perfect for attachment because she was snuggled up close to us wherever we traveled.
-Yes, she was basically two years old when we picked her up, but most orphans do not weigh a lot.
-Brielle was a healthy weight and we still carried her all over China.
+Yes, she was basically two years old when we picked her up, but she loved sitting in it.
+We carried Brielle all over China.

 Click here if you'd like to receive more content from Lauren!